jwueller/canvas-long-shadow/README.md

 1. clone the sources
 2. `npm install` to pull the development dependencies
 3. `gulp build` to build and package the distribution (excludes `gh-pages`)

+# Known Issues

+The Node.js dependency `node-canvas` [currently has issues](https://github.com/Automattic/node-canvas/issues/487) with multiple `require()` calls from different modules.
+Please use the exposed `CanvasLongShadow#Canvas` reference in the meantime.